Dyuti01/Cosmolligence-Wall_E/README.md

 ## Team Wall_E

 #### Problem Statement
-- The task was to provide create boundary boxes for Damaged portion using ISDBA datas
+- The task was to create bounding boxes for Damaged portion using ISDBA data and to classify the severity of that damage.

 ## Datasets used during the project :-